 There are generally two types of nominations where you can choose your preferred beneficiaries:

 A non-binding nomination is not legally binding and only persuasive in terms of helping Fund trustees delegate your super.
 A binding nomination legally requires trustees to respect your beneficiary wishes.
+A non-lapsing nomination is similar to a binding nomination, however a non-lapsing nomination will not expire after three years.
 In nominating beneficiaries the person nominated to receive your superannuation benefit must be your dependant or legal personal representative, as defined under the Superannuation Industry (Supervision) Act 1993.

 You can nominate beneficiaries anytime.
 To nominate your beneficiaries please complete the relevant death benefit nomination form in the forms section of our website.